The Nobel Prize award ceremony in 2023. © Nobel Prize Outreach; Photo: Nanaka Adachi

 When he signed his last will in 1895, Nobel declared that he wanted the bulk of his assets to go to a fund, and that the interest from that fund should be distributed as annual prizes.

 Nobel’s own inventions include a blasting cap, dynamite and smokeless gunpowder.
-He became famous across the world when the St. Gotthard Tunnel in the Swiss Alps was completed in 1881 and dynamite was used for the first time on a large scale.
+He became world-famous when the St. Gotthard Tunnel in the Swiss Alps was completed in 1881 and dynamite was used for the first time on a large scale.

 The foundation